 MEET THE DIRECTORS

-Marissa is in the second year of the Biostatistics Ph.D. program in the School of Global Public Health at the University of North Carolina at Chapel Hill.
+Marissa is in the third year of the Biostatistics Ph.D. program in the School of Global Public Health at the University of North Carolina at Chapel Hill.
 Her research interests include statistical genetics and their application to human health.
 She has experience tutoring both high school and college students in various mathematical subjects during her undergraduate years.

-Samantha is a third year PhD student in the mathematics department at the University of North Carolina-Chapel Hill.
+Samantha is a fourth year PhD student in the mathematics department at the University of North Carolina-Chapel Hill.
 Her youth outreach includes volunteering in high school and middle school math classrooms, as well organizing/volunteering at events that teach K-12 students about mathematics.

 OUR FACULTY DIRECTOR